TyphoonWang/Suboptimal-Comments/README.md

 * independent_comment_changes.zip
 It contains all independent comment changes we collect from 4,392 Java open source repositories.
+** GitHub blocks files larger than 100 MB.
+You can download the dataset via [Zenodo](https://zenodo.org/record/7360249).

 * javadoc_comment.csv / inline_comment.csv
 The number of Javadoc and non-Javadoc changes and ICCs in each repository.